The Cornwall We Want

 Keep Cornwall beautiful

-by Pickle , almost 4 years ago
+by Pickle , over 4 years ago

 Support local businesses and local farmers.
 To stop concreting over the countryside with huge amounts of housing, especially if it’s likely that these will be bought by out of county families.